-If you do not attend an Adventist university, you are welcome to apply directly through our office.
-We will guide you through the application and approval process as it is outlined below.
+Adventist members in the North American Division territory are welcome to apply through our office.
+We will guide through the Adventist Volunteer Service (AVS) application and approval process as it is outlined below.

-The main qualifications to serve as a long-term volunteer through Adventist Volunteer Service include:
+The main qualifications to serve as a long-term volunteer through AVS include:

 - Being between the ages of 18 and 79.

-- Being a baptized member of the Seventh-day Adventist Church in good standing.
+- Being a baptized member in good standing of the Seventh-day Adventist Church.

 - Being financially able to serve without compensation other than a small living allowance.

-The following documents and forms need to be completed and sent to our office as part of your application.
-You may email these to Benjamin Speegle or fax them to our office.
-You may also attach them to your online application, but please notify us when you do.
+The following documents and forms need to be completed and sent to firstname.lastname@example.org.
+You may also attach them to your AVS online application, but please notify us if when you do.